-In recent years, critical successes have been in the Wagner repertoire: as Hans Sachs at the Glyndebourne Festival and Opéra de Paris, as Amfortas in Parsifal at Royal Opera Covent Garden, Vienna Staatsoper, and Baden Baden, and as Wolfram at the Lyric Opera of Chicago.
-His expanding repertoire includes a triumph as Verdi’s Falstaff at the Canadian Opera (for which he won a DORA Award), as a “peerless” Iago in Otello with Sir Colin Davis and the LSO (LSO Live) as well as at the COC (for which he won another DORA), and in the title role in Rossini’s Guillaume Tell with Accademia di Santa Cecilia and Sir Antonio Pappano (EMI) and at the Royal Opera Covent Garden.
-His other important roles include Golaud, Eugene Onegin and Nick Shadow.
-Concert appearances include the title role in Dallapiccola’s Il prigioniero (New York Phil with Alan Gilbert and the BR SO) and Chou en Lai in Adams’ Nixon in China with the BBC Symphony at the BBC Proms conducted by the composer.
-On the LSO Live label he has recently released an acclaimed recording of Janacek’s Cunning Little Vixen conducted by Sir Simon Rattle.
+In recent years, critical successes have been in the Wagner and Verdi repertoire: as Hans Sachs at the Glyndebourne Festival and l’Opéra de Paris, Amfortas in Parsifal at Royal Opera Covent Garden, Wolfram at the Lyric Opera of Chicago, Verdi’s Falstaff at the Canadian Opera (for which he won a DORA Award), as a “peerless” Iago in Otello with Sir Colin Davis and the LSO (LSO Live), Royal Opera in Japan, and Bavarian State Opera, and Canadian opera and in the title role in Rossini’s Guillaume Tell with Accademia di Santa Cecilia and Sir Antonio Pappano (EMI) and at the Royal Opera Covent Garden.
+His other important roles include Scarpia, Golaud, Eugene Onegin and Nick Shadow.
+In contemporary opera, Mr Finley has excelled in creating leading roles, most notably J. Robert Oppenheimer in John Adams’ Doctor Atomic (New York Met, ENO London, San Francisco, Chicago and Amsterdam), as Harry Heegan in Turnage’s The Silver Tassie at ENO, Howard K. Stern in Turnage’s Anna Nicole at Covent Garden and Jaufré Rudel in Kaija Saariaho’s L’amour de loin.
+He created the role of Mr Fox in Tobias Picker’s Fantastic Mr Fox at L.A.
+Opera.
+Concert appearances include the title role in Dallapiccola’s Il prigioniero (New York Phil with Alan Gilbert and the BRSO) and Chou en Lai in Adams’ Nixon in China with the BBC Symphony at the BBC Proms conducted by the composer.
 His Arias in English CD on the Chandos label received the Canadian Juno Award for Best Album in Vocal Performance.
 In 2012, the DVD release of Doctor Atomic in which Gerald Finley appeared as J. Robert Oppenheimer was awarded the Grammy for ‘Best Opera Recording’.

-Mr Finley’s concert work is a vital part of his extensive career with recent appearances with the Berlin Philharmonc, the Concertgebouw Orchestra Amsterdam, the Bavarian Radio Symphony Orchestra, the Mahler Chamber Orchestra, the Los Angeles Philharmonic Orchestra.
-He has recorded Shostakovich’s “English Poets” and Michelangelo Sonnets with the Helsinki Philharmonic on the Ondine label.
-Modern day composers have written extensively for Mr. Finley and include Peter Lieberson (“Songs of Love and Sorrow” with the Boston Symphony, and recorded with the Helsinki Radio Orchestra and Hannu Lintuu), Mark Anthony Turnage (“When I woke” with the LPO and Vladimir Jurowski), Huw Watkins, Julian Philips, Kaija Saariaho (“True Fire” with the L.A Philharmonic and Gustavo Dudamel), and Einojuhani Rautavaara (“Rubáiyát” with the Helsinki Philharmonic and John Storgårds).
-He appeared as the star soloist for the 2018 BBC Last Night of the Proms.
+Mr Finley’s concert work is a vital part of his flourishing career with recent appearances with the London Symphony Orchestra, the Vienna Philharmonic the London Philharmonic, Royal Concertgebouw Orchestra Amsterdam, the Bavarian Radio Symphony Orchestra, the Mahler Chamber, the Los Angeles Philharmonic Orchestra.
+A rediscovered version of Shostakovich’s “English Poets” along with that composer’s orchestral cycle, Michelangelo Sonnets, was recorded by Mr Finley and the Helsinki Philharmonic on the Ondine label and received international critical acclaim.
+Modern day composers have written extensively for Mr. Finley and include Peter Lieberson (“Songs of Love and Sorrow” with the Boston Symphony and recorded by Ondine with the Helsinki Radio Orchestra), Mark Anthony Turnage (“When I woke” with the LPO and Vladimir Jurowski), Huw Watkins, Julian Philips, Kaija Saariaho (“True Fire” with the L.A.
+Philharmonic and Gustavo Dudamel), and Einojuhani Rautavaara (“Rubáiyát” with the Helsinki Philharmonic).